-The introductory courses on offer in the Passerelles (Gateway) project are educational and cultural programmes based around the Festival programme, helping audiences to find out more about an opera or concert performance beforehand.
+The introductory courses on offer in the Passerelles (Gateway) project are educational and cultural programmes based around the Festival programme, helping audiences to find out more about an opera final rehearsal beforehand.
 The courses include a range of modules developed in close collaboration with teachers and featuring regular encounters over the school year.
 They provide an introduction to opera and live performance, while helping to create the conditions for a unique interaction with the Festival teams.
 The education department organises courses in primary and secondary schools in the Aix-Marseille and the Nice education authority areas.

-Designed along the same lines as the awareness-raising course and with the support of the Regional Council, the vocational course is aimed at students in technical and vocational training and highlights the professions and skills involved in the performance arts and opera.
+Designed along the same lines as the awareness-raising course and with the support of the Regional Council, the professional course is aimed at students in technical and vocational training and highlights the professions and skills involved in the performance arts and opera.
 The course includes talks by professionals and visits behind the scenes to help students explore the new fields of application for the skills they learn at school, helping to broaden their vision of the world of work.
-The project also features thematic approaches introducing one of the productions in the 2019 programme.
+The project also features thematic approaches introducing one of the productions in the 2021 programme.

 The European Culture and Education Symposiums have been organised every summer since 2009 for participants from the social sector, non-profit organisations and the world of education, in partnership with RESEO (European network for dance and opera education) and AFO (Association française des orchestres).